Jump To Section

 - Be Prepared: Annie Leibovitz, like Irving Penn before her, scrupulously prepares for photo shoots before she ever picks up her camera.
 She will always study her subjects beforehand, which could mean seeing the play they’re in or reading their latest book.
 Penn was the same: He’d spend time getting to know the subjects on set so that the atmosphere felt personal and intimate before the shooting began.

-Become a better photographer with the MasterClass All-Access Pass.
+Become a better photographer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by masters, including Anna Wintour, Jimmy Chin, Annie Leibovitz, and more.